TimCosby/Facebook-Id-to-Username/README.md

 To find facebook ids:

 1. Go to your facebook page
-2. Hit ctrl+F12 to go into the source code
+2. Hit Ctrl+F12 to go into the source code
-3. Hit ctrl+F
+3. Hit Ctrl+F
 4. Search for "InitialChatFriendsList"
 5. Copy all the numbers past "list:[" to "],shortProfiles"